San Jose CPR classes — take a class at your home or business

 We bring all of the training equipment.
 You only need to provide a space for our class.
 There is no minimum number of students needed to set up a class with us.

-We travel to San Jose as well as surrounding cities like Sunnyvale, Campbell, Saratoga, Santa Clara and Fremont.
+We travel to San Jose for CPR classes as well as surrounding cities like Sunnyvale, Campbell, Saratoga, Santa Clara and Fremont.
 We can also travel to the surrounding counties of San Mateo, San Francisco, Alameda and Contra Costa.

 We offer those following San Jose American Heart Association classes at homes and businesses: